ngds/documents/SoftwareRoadmap.md

 NGDS is implementing the US GeoScience Information network framework for scientific data sharing.
 It is a sub-network focused on content related to geothermal systems, and geothermal energy exploration and development.

-The outlines below focus mainly on the harvesting/aggregating node; the idea of a separate node and aggreagtor presists because the aggreagator node must have fairly in-depth metadata management capabilities (including a 'staging' database where standards-adherance can be assessed and metadata can be edited).
+The outlines below focus mainly on the harvesting/aggregating node; the idea of a separate node and aggregator persists because the aggreagator must have fairly in-depth metadata management capabilities (including a 'staging' database where standards-adherance can be assessed and metadata can be edited).
 Nodes are meant as a quite simple and easy 'beginners' management of metadata, files, and web services, where complicated data management structure and capabilites are not desirable.
-The node can always do more advanced web services managament through GeoServer and data management through a postgreSQL interface like pgAdmin, if desired.
+The node can always do more advanced web services managament through GeoServer and data management through a postgreSQL interface like pgAdmin, if the user desires.

 ## Enterprise view